Causal Inference in Recommender Systems: A Survey and Future Directions

 \subsubsection{Causal Effect Estimation and Causal Discovery}

 For estimating the causal effect, one golden rule is to conduct randomized experiments.
 Since individuals are divided into the treatment group and the control group randomly, there are no unobserved confounders.
-Under randomized experiments, some nice properties of causal inference are guaranteed, such as covariate balance and exchangeability.
+Under randomized experiments, some favorable properties of causal inference are guaranteed, such as covariate balance and exchangeability.
 Meanwhile, the causal effect can be estimated directly by comparing the two groups.
-For example, online A/B testing can be regarded as a kind of randomized experiment that randomly divides users into several groups and can obtain trustworthy evaluation results of recommendation performance.
+For example, online A/B testing can be regarded as a kind of randomized experiment that divides users randomly into several groups and can obtain trustworthy evaluation results of recommendation performance.

 However, randomized experiments can be expensive and sometimes impossible to conduct.
-For example, in recommender systems, experiments generating randomized recommendation will hurt user experiences and platform profit.
-Therefore, it is critical to estimate the causal effect from only observational data.
+For example, in recommender systems, experiments generating randomized recommendations can detrimentally affect user experiences and the platform's profitability.
+Therefore, estimating the causal effect solely from observational data becomes critical.
 In general, a causal estimand is first transformed into a statistical estimand with a causal model like SCM.
 Then the statistical estimand is estimated with observed data.
-In other words, with the defined causal model, we can identify causal effects and non-causal effects, such as confounding associations between treatment and outcome.
-Then the causal effect is distilled by estimation with observed data and the identified causal mechanisms.
+In other words, with the defined causal model, we can discern causal effects and non-causal effects, such as confounding associations between treatment and outcome.
+Subsequently, the causal effect is extrapolated by estimation using observed data in alignment with the identified causal mechanisms.

 One classical method is \textbf{backdoor adjustment}~\cite{pearl2009causality}.
-We say a set of variables $W$ satisfies \textit{backdoor criterion} if it blocks all the backdoor paths from the treatment variable $T$ to the outcome variable $Y$.
+We say a set of variables $W$ satisfies \textit{backdoor criterion} if $W$ contain no descendant of T and $W$ can block backdoor paths (which has arrow into $T$ rather than from $T$) between $T$ and $Y$.
 The causal effect of $T$ on $Y$ then can be obtained with backdoor adjustment as follows,

 where $w \in W$ and the total causal effect is the weighted sum of the conditioned causal effect.